-Paved or gravel drive isles will be added to increase circulation around the parking area.
+Once the filling of the pond is complete, paved or gravel drive isles will be added to increase circulation around the parking area.
 These roadways will clearly delineate the areas for driving and the areas for parking.

 Strategically planted trees will provide the structure and organization for the event parking.
 The trees can be used to organize drive lanes and parking sections of the area.
 Temporary tape or barricades can be used in between the trees to inform drivers of the appropriate drive/parking pattern.
 The trees will also provide shade and add to the park-like ambiance of the remainder of the fairgrounds.